-Adult: As orphenadrine HCl: Initially, 150 mg daily in divided doses, increased by 50 mg every 2-3 days according to response.
+Adult: As orphenadrine hydrochloride: Initially, 150 mg daily in divided doses, gradually increase by 50 mg every 2-3 days until maximum benefits is attained.
 Usual maintenance dose: 150-300 mg daily.
 Max: 400 mg daily in divided doses.
 Elderly: Dose reduction may be required.

 Adult: As orphenadrine citrate: 100 mg bid.
 Elderly: Dose reduction may be required.

 May be taken with or without food.
 May be taken w/ meals if GI upset occurs.

-This drug may cause dizziness, drowsiness, slight euphoria or blurred vision, if affected, do not drive or operate machineries.
+This drug may cause blurred vision, dizziness or slight euphoria, if affected, do not drive or operate machinery.

-Symptoms: Nausea, vomiting, flushing, dilated pupils, dry mouth and tongue, hot dry skin, fever, sinus tachycardia, HTN, ataxia, nystagmus, drowsiness, delirium, agitation and visual hallucinations.
-Management: Supportive treatment.
-Administer activated charcoal or gastric lavage w/in 1 hr of ingestion.
-Establish patent airway and provide oxygen or ventilation to correct hypoxia or hypercapnoea.
-Monitor body temp.
-Convulsions or delirium can be treated w/diazepam.
-Maintain BP, may give intravascular vol expanders, adrenaline, dopamine, dobutamine if necessary.
+Symptoms: Nausea, vomiting, flushing, dilated pupils, dry mouth and tongue, hot dry skin, fever, hypertension, sinus tachycardia, ataxia, nystagmus, drowsiness, delirium, agitation and visual hallucinations.
+Management: Administer activated charcoal or perform gastric lavage within 1 hour of ingestion.
+Establish patient airway and provide oxygen or ventilation to correct hypoxia or hypercapnia; administer intravascular volume expander or dopamine for hypo- or hyperthermia, hypotension; treat skin blisters as burns; administer diazepam for convulsions or delirium.
 Administer Na bicarbonate (even in the absence of acidosis) and correct hypoxia for cardiac dysrhythmias.